pixano/pixano-elements/README_INTERNAL.md

 	# tag report on master
 	git checkout master
 	#OR git checkout f5f56daf if the reference commit is not the last one

+	# if some changes have to be reported back
+	git cherry-pick last_github_commit_hash

+	# push to origin
 	git tag -m "vi$VERSION" "vi$VERSION"
 	git push origin master --follow-tags
 #### 2. pull-request